-Food Act 1984 Local Government (Planning and Reporting) Regulations 2014 - Schedule 2 and 3 Indicator 9 (Pages 51 & 58)
+Local Government (Planning and Reporting) Regulations 2020 - Schedule 2 and 3 Indicator 8d (Pages 44 & 50)

-Aligned with the last full calendar year (i.e. For the 2019-20 annual report the 2019 calendar year should be reported).
+Aligned with the last full calendar year (i.e. For the 2021-22 annual report the 2021 calendar year should be reported).
 This will ensure greater consistency across council registration periods for food premises.

-Treatment of temporary food premises Temporary food premises (i.e. sausage sizzles), should be included in the calculation.
+Temporary food premises (e.g., sausage sizzles), should be included in the calculation.

-Timing of non-compliance outcome notifications It is likely that some non-compliance outcome notifications will be received in one calendar year and followed up in another.
+Timing of non-compliance outcome notifications

+It is likely that some non-compliance outcome notifications will be received in one calendar year and followed up in another.
 For example, a notification might be received in December but not followed up until January.
 Therefore, to ensure that there is proper matching between the numerator and denominator for this measure, notifications received in December should not be counted in the denominator if they are followed up after 1 January.
 They should be counted (matched) in the following calendar year.